GoogleCloudPlatform/dotnet-docs-samples/trace/api/README.md

 4. Build and Run the solution.

-5. Visual Studio will open a web browser loading the sample web app which will display a confirmation that trace is configured along with a link to intiate a trace like:
+5. Visual Studio will open a web browser loading the sample web app which will display a confirmation that trace is configured along with a link to initiate a trace like:

   ```